Reviews you can trust.

 We use a stiff wooden spoon to scoop foods and scrape up flavorful browned bits when making soups, stews, and pan sauces, and we use a flexible spatula to fold ingredients and swipe bowls clean.
 A spatula-spoon (or “spoonula”) promises to serve both functions in one handy item.
 But can it really replace two must-have kitchen tools or is it just a clever gimmick?
-To find out, we purchased eight models (priced from $7.51 to $14.95) and tested their versatility and compatibility with an assortment of cookware in a battery of tasks.
+To find out, we purchased eight models (all under about $25) and tested their versatility and compatibility with an assortment of cookware in a battery of tasks.
 We stirred thick tomato jam, scraped up caramelized browned bits (or “fond”) in ground beef chili, tossed together a stir-fry, and folded delicate scrambled eggs, pausing after each recipe to scoop the food with our spoonula into a serving or storage container.
 We also tested stain- and odor-resistance by submerging the tools in a bubbling pot of chili and then washing them according to manufacturers’ directions.